Is Kyoto Overcrowded? Local Tips to Avoid Tourist Crowds

 Picture this - It’s early April (cherry blossom season) I'm walking up the path leading to Kiyomizu-dera Temple (清水寺) and it is wall-to-wall foot traffic… Not much chance for a great photo opportunity.

-Now picture a snowy winter scene at Golden Pavilion (金閣寺).
-It got so packed at that time, people were pushing one another for the best spot for photos.
+Now picture a snowy winter scene at the Golden Pavilion (金閣寺 - kinkakuji).
+It got so packed that people were pushing one another for the best spot for photos.
 It’s the same at all the big temple spots.

 The bamboo grove in Arashiyama (嵐山) and red torii gates at Fushimi Inari (伏見稲荷) turn into human traffic jams.
-I have great photos of the red gates at Fushimi Inari, but I had to get there at 5am to avoid the crowds that start streaming in at 7am.
+I have great photos of the red gates at Fushimi Inari, but I got there at 5am to avoid the crowds that start at 7am.

 Temple visits aren't just about checking boxes on a tourist map.
 My best Kyoto experiences come from visiting an empty shrine garden or sitting in a Zen Buddhist temple listening to wind blow through the trees.
 That's when Kyoto's spirit really touches your soul.